 Head to the far end of the playground to find a music play area tucked away in the trees.

-Cross through the trees and you’ll find a sandy area perfect for toddlers, with a slide, wooden boats to sit on and move the rudder back and forth and a sieve and chute to put sand through.
+The sand pit has a slide, wooden boats to sit on and move the rudder back and forth and a sieve and chute to put sand through.

+The Princess of Wales Memorial Playground is free to enter and for children 12 and under.
 The playground is securely fenced, with only one gate that is manned by an attendant in a booth who ensures that no unaccompanied adult enters and that no unaccompanied child leaves.